bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: none none ZZZZZZZZZZZZZZZZ

+Prerequisites: RNMRA only

 Description:
 `CATPPS` displays a catalog of the currently defined PP symbols.
 The catalog is organized by PP symbol type and then each type section is organized by name from first to last in alphabetical order.
 If type is omitted from the command line then `CATPPS` will display all types of symbols.
 If a type is specified then only the section of the catalog corresponding to that type will be listed.
-If first is omitted from the command line, then the catalog will begin with the first entry in each included section.
-RNMR will not prompt for first.
-Similarly, if last is not specified, `CATPPS` will list all entries in each included section.
+If both first and last are omitted `CATPPS` will list all entries in each included section.
 If only one of first and last is specified, `CATPPS` will list information about only that single PP symbol in each included section.
 Each PP symbol is listed by name along with its location.

 The qualifiers specify how the list is output as follows: